DiegoAnas/SPEML3-Model-Inversion/README.md

 Todo:
   * Understand what TensorFlow is doing
   * Understand why ZCA and GCA are used for preprocess

-If it works, which I guess it should:
   * Add other models like in the original paper
   * Add some image manipulation operations like it mentions in the paper (but they don't implement??)